 - What do you love to do?

 - What can you get paid for?

-Once you are able to clarify these questions for yourself and begin to take small action steps every single day, you will begin to get closer to your life’s purpose.
+Once you can clarify these questions for yourself and begin to take small action steps every single day, you will begin to get closer to your life’s purpose.

-Success is for everyone including you, if you activate your hunger for it.
-Are you ready?
+Success is for everyone, including you, if you activate your hunger for it.

 Are you ready?